QingZ11/nebula-website/content/en/posts/review-on-graph-databases/index.md

 With such a big table challenge normal SQL operation can cause huge penalty on query performances:**[4]**

 1. **JOIN operations.** As we see in the query language above, a huge number of JOIN operations are used to find the exact result we want.
 However, join-intensive query performance deteriorates as the dataset gets bigger.
-That is because of the spatial localization in the essence of our data which is only a small proportional under the whole dataset but the JOIN operation intent to traverse through the whole dataset which is unacceptable. <br />
+That is because of the spatial localization in the essence of our data which is only a small proportional under the whole dataset but the JOIN operation intent to traverse through the whole dataset which is unacceptable.
-1. **Reciprocal queries cost much as you thought. **Here the cost of subordinate employees ruled by certain manager has few costs, however, if we do query reversely, such as get the manager of certain people which will introduce prohibitively high expense to the reversed one.
+1. **Reciprocal queries cost much as you thought**.
+Here the cost of subordinate employees ruled by certain manager has few costs, however, if we do query reversely, such as get the manager of certain people which will introduce prohibitively high expense to the reversed one.
 It may not be an issue for current problem, but if we change the relationship from manager-employee to customer-products, it will make one recommendation system stay in stale.

 One unofficial benchmarking listed in here as we can see as level go up, the cost of this operation rise exponentially (based on a social network containing 1,000,000 people with approximately 50 friends for each one):**[4]**